bitjson/bch-bigint/readme.md

 #### OP_NUM2BIN (0x80)

 Pop two items from stack.
 The top-most value is read as desired length of the output's stack item, and the other one as numerical value to be converted.
+The length must be a minimually encoded script number, otherwise the script fails immediately.
 If the length is greater than `MAX_SCRIPT_ELEMENT_SIZE`, fail immediately.
-If the value is not a minimally-encoded script number, fail immediately.
+The value is then transformed to a minimally-encoded script number (meaning trailing zeroes may be popped off).
+At this point the value's size may shrink.
-If the length is less than size of the value, fail immediately.
+Then, if the length is less than size of the value, fail immediately.
-Pad the numerical value with 0-bytes until desired length is reached and then push the result to stack.
+Otherwise, pad the numerical value with 0-bytes until the desired length is reached and then push the result to stack.

 Executing the operation on value 0 and length 0 is valid and will return 0 as an empty stack item.
 When positive values are padded the operation will simply add 0-bytes on the higher end, e.g. executing it on `7b` (123) and `05` (5) will return `7b00000000`.